Healthdirect Free Australian health advice you can count on.

 What causes keratosis pilaris?

 Keratosis pilaris is caused by the build-up of a skin protein called keratin.
-Excess keratin can block hair follicles or pores in the skin, forming small, hard bumps.
+Too much keratin can block your hair follicles or pores in your skin.
+This can lead to small, hard bumps on your skin.

-The reason for the build-up of keratin is unknown, but it often occurs alongside other skin conditions, such as dermatitis.
-In most cases it is a genetic condition that runs in families.
+The reason for the build-up of keratin is not known.
+It often happens at the same time as other skin conditions, such as dermatitis.
+In most cases it's a genetic condition that runs in families.

-Keratosis pilaris is more common in winter, when the skin tends to be drier.
+Keratosis pilaris is more common in winter.
+This is because your skin tends to be drier.

 When should I see my doctor?